decentralized-identity/trust-establishment/spec/v1/spec.md

 ## Abstract

-Trust in the decentralized identity space is a problem that many have tried to solve.
-This specification aims to take a piece of the problem around [[ref:Trust Establishment]]: a means by which an [[ref:Party]] communicates their assertions for a [[ref:Topic]] about a set of [[ref:Parties]]. [[ref:Trust Establishment]] is intended to be informational, though it can be used to prescribe resulting action.
+Supporting trust decisions in decentralized identity architectures, particularly open-world architectures, is a problem that many have tried to solve.
+This specification aims to describe a practical, interoperable building block for supporting multiple different kinds of trust-decision [[ref:Trust Establishment]] solutions.
+We define here a lightweight trust document: a means by which a [[ref:Party]] communicates their assertions for a [[ref:Topic]] about a set of [[ref:Parties]].

 Not all potential usage will be covered in this specification.
 This specification describes only the data model of trust documents and is not opinionated on document integrity, format, publication, or discovery.
 Because of this, the specification alone cannot ensure interoperability and is recommended for use within one or more multi-layered Interoperability Profile(s) which specify those implementation details.

 ## Status of This Document